 Participant—

-An individual who is enrolled as a learner, student, trainee, etc., in an assessment-based certificate program.
+An individual who is enrolled or registered as a learner, student, trainee, etc., in an assessment-based certificate program.

 Penalty—

 A sanction imposed on candidates or credential holders for failure to comply with the policies, procedures, rules, or other regulatory statements imposed as a condition of awarding a credential.